Hiding dementia?

 It can be very uncomfortable in the doctors examining room trying to tell the doctor about signs of dementia.
 In addition, your person with dementia may feel hurt, angry, or even betrayed by listening to you tell the doctor about their signs of dementia.

-Educate yourself on hiding dementia.
+Educate yourself on dementia.

 Many families struggling with dementia do not know what type of dementia their loved one has.
 It can be difficult for a doctor to determine the type of dementia.
 The more pieces of the dementia puzzle he has, the easier it is to put together a diagnosis.